TomerFi/switcher_webapi/README.md

 > You can use [this script][7] to discover devices on your network.

-## Usage Example
+## Usage Examples

+### Get State

-Get the current state of a device:
+Get the current state of a device.

+Request:

 ```http
 GET http://localhost:8000/switcher/get_state?id=ab1c2d&ip=1.2.3.4
 ```

+Response:

 ```json
 {